 Does insurance cover windshield replacement?

 Short answer: if you carry comprehensive coverage on your auto policy, windshield replacement is covered.
 The two questions that actually matter are (1) what's your deductible, and (2) will the claim cause a rate increase.
-This guide answers both.
+This guide answers both — or get an instant windshield replacement estimate to see your own numbers first.

 Comprehensive vs collision — which pays